rohullahayobi/wikipediaAPI/README.md

 - api endpoint: http://127.0.0.1:5000/titles

 ## Sample fetched data

 <img src="images/apiImage.png" width="500" height="300">
 A sample data retrieved by Restapi GET method to display articles with title, summary and a photo

 ## IMPORTANT

 When you run the application, 10 random article titles will be fetched and stored into the sqlite however sometimes details of articles may not be fethed from WIKIPEDIA api.
-This is because not all wikipedia articles has photo.
+This is maybe because not all wikipedia articles has photo.
 Therefore causes errors while running the application.
-If this is happened please patiently re-run the application until all articles with enough data is fetched.
+If this happens please patiently re-run the application until all articles with enough data is fetched.